Fillings and Restorations in Alpharetta & Johns Creek, GA

 - Etching: The tooth is then prepared for its filling.
 The tooth will be etched with acid gel which will help keep the filling on the tooth.

-- Applying the Filling: After etching, the pediatric dentist will then apply the white filling and let it harden.
+- Applying the Filling: After etching, the pediatric dentist in Roswell will then apply the white filling and let it harden.
 Like mentioned before, this will only take a matter of seconds.

 - Polishing: Once the filling has been placed and hardens, the dentist will then polish the tooth and filling together to make sure the tooth is clean and visually looks good.